cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

     or produce an error of `enc` is an invalid encoding.
 This is the inverse of Encode, i.e., `x = Deserialize(Serialize(x))`.

+- Cryptographic hash function:
+  - Hash(m): Compute the cryptographic hash of input message "m".
+  - Nh: The output size of the Hash function.

 - Memory Hard Function (MHF):
   - Harden(msg, params): Repeatedly apply a memory hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.